 Tickets are Pay-What-You-Choose and audiences enjoy unlimited access to the audio drama from the premiere date until June 30, 2021.
 You will receive an email on April 21 with a link to log into your account and listen to an embedded audio file through your computer or device.
 To purchase a Passport Subscription and enjoy all eight productions, CLICK HERE.

 Complimentary access for Front Line Workers and members of our Free 25 and Under program sponsored by Sun Life.

-COMING SOON: CBC IDEAS - CANADA indepth Podcast (Premieres April 21)
+CBC IDEAS - CANADA in-depth Podcast (Available Now)

 IDEAS is a deep-dive into contemporary thought and intellectual history.
 Using Moonlodge as a launching-off point, Host Nahlah Ayed sits down with artists to discuss the cultural context to understand this Canadian drama, and what it might have to say to our contemporary social context.
 FREE

 EXTEND YOUR STAY